JiayuanWen/chatbot-demo/README.md

     ```bash
     pip install -r requirements.txt
     ```
+1. Request the `.env` file from me, place the file in the same folder as `main.py`.
 ### Launch the chatbot

 Once finish setup, on a terminal or command line, type: